Adapted for the Internet from:

 our eyes.
 If the two strands of one rope are

-positioned north-south when they touch the
+positioned north-south when they touch

-east-west, we have destructive interference.
-If
+positioned east-west, we have destructive

-both pairs face north-south (or east-west), then
+interference.
+If both pairs face north-south

-we have constructive interference.
+(or east-west), then we have constructive

 The structure of the atom as well as the

-meaning of the term 'electron shell' are beyond
+meaning of the term 'electron shell' are

-the scope of this website.
+beyond the scope of this website.

 Talking about splitting, I think I